utkugulbulak/gelbox_website/docs/pages/tutorial/load_analysis/load_analysis.md

 # Load analysis

-This page provides simple instructions on how to load an existing analysis to GelBox 3.
+This page provides simple instructions on how to load an existing analysis to GelBox.

 ## Instructions

-+ Using the GelBox 3 through the cloned repository
++ Using the GelBox through the cloned repository
     - Launch MATLAB and double click `GelBox.mlapp`.
 It is located under `<repo>app` folder.
     - The `GelBox.mlapp` file starts the MATLAB App Designer, then press <kbd>F5</kbd> to start the application.

-+ Using the GelBox 3 as a stand alone application
++ Using the GelBox as a stand alone application
     - ...
     - ...